Managed Kubernetes cluster¶

 - Azure AKS

 We no longer accept applications for cluster deployments.
-Deployment of scalable managed clusters will be a part of Wodby 2.0, fully automated and available for everyone.
+Deployment of scalable managed clusters is now part of Wodby 2.0, fully automated and available for everyone.